MLI-lab/noisy_dna_data_storage/README.md

 All dependencies like the encoder/decoder are called from this notebook.
 The notebook has two options/flags:

-SIMULATE (Demo): if you set this flag to "True," the code runs for a simulated dataset, otherwise it runs for a real synthesized dataset.
+SIMULATE (**Demo**): if you set this flag to "True," the code runs for a simulated dataset, otherwise it runs for a real synthesized dataset.

 TRIVIAL: if you set this flag to "True," clustering will be done based on the first "nbeg" characters of the noisy reads, otherwise, Locality-Sesitive-Hashing (LSH) techinque will be employed for clustering.

 # License

-This project is covered by **MIT License**
+This project is covered by **Apache 2.0 License**.